cyberarchives/meowengine-parcel/README.md

 # MeowEngine Parcel

-## ⚠️ This project is no longer maintained, and no further development is planned.
+## ⚠️ HUGE NOTICE: This project is still a work in progress, things will be added here and there to make modding easier so don't go too crazy

 ## Table of Contents
 - [Disclaimer](#disclaimer)